DoctorMcKay/node-globaloffensive/README.md

 A big object containing account data and some statistics including players in-game.
 Undefined until `accountData` is emitted.

+### inventory

+An array containing the items in your inventory.
+Undefined until `connectedToGC` is emitted.

 # Methods

 ### Constructor(steamClient)